Thousands of athletes will be taking aim at an Olympic medal in China

 Nichols is hoping her arrows will make the truest flight and strike

+That same year in 1993, the Nichols children were introduced to the local Junior Olympic Archery Development Club.
 Jennifer, now 25, has stayed with the sport for 15 years.

 "I started competing and I loved competition.
 I just loved it," she said.
 "And my scores would go up every time I competed.
 And I decided I just wanted to do it more."

 The Nichols family soon started traveling to local and national archery tournaments and Jennifer's talents quickly hit the mark.

 "I started going to state competitions and national competitions," she recalled.
 "And my coach through the club told me that I would be a great contender for the Olympic team one day.
 And that kind of just started a dream in my heart that I did not let go of."